intellistream/MorphStream/scripts/PerformanceEvaluation/PerformanceComparison/flink-sl/redis/deps/hiredis/README.md

 ## Asynchronous API

-Hiredis comes with an asynchronous API that works easily with any event library.
+Hiredis comes with an asynchronous API that works easily with any inputEvent library.
 Examples are bundled that show using Hiredis with [libev](http://software.schmorp.de/pkg/libev.html) and [libevent](http://monkey.org/~provos/libevent/).